Back to blog

 Install Claspt for Windows

-Get the Store build — verified by Microsoft, updates handled automatically.
+Get the Store build — signed by us, distributed by Microsoft, updates handled automatically.

 Open in Microsoft Store